opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 2. Go to **Scalable File Service** / **Create File System**

 * Choose the **VPC** and **subnet** so that the SFS is created in the same subnet of the OpenShift worker nodes.
 During the deployment, Cloud Create created a VPC with the prefix :code:`cc`, followed by the environement name :code:`enviroment` and the application name :code:`openshift00`.
 In our example, the VPC is :code:`cc-environment-openshift00`.
 The subnet of our OpenShift worker nodes is :code:`cc-environment-openshift00-private-subnet`.
-* Left the **Security group** option **unchecked** so that a new security group is created for the SFS.
+* Left the **Security group** option **unchecked** so that a security group is auto-created for the SFS.

 .. figure:: /_static/images/service-catalogs/openshift_sfs.png
   :width: 900

   Figure 17.
 Create SFS via webconsole

-2. After SFS is created successfully, it is assigned with a new security group with all necessary ports opened.
-(Optional) You can limit the access to SFS from only the OpenShift worker nodes by setting the remote security group to :code:`sg-worker`:
+2. After SFS is created successfully, it is assigned with a new security group having all necessary ports opened to :code:`0.0.0.0/0` (by default).
+Then you can limit the access to SFS from the OpenShift worker nodes by setting the **source** security group to :code:`sg-worker`:

 .. figure:: /_static/images/service-catalogs/openshift_sfs_security_group.png
   :width: 900